mini2709/Parallel-Processing-for-Smarter-Netflix-Predictions/README.md

-# Netflix Rating Prediction with Distributed Deep Learning
+# Parallel Processing for Smarter Netflix Predictions

 This research project explores how parallel computing and distributed training can optimize large-scale machine learning pipelines.
 We built an end-to-end system that processes over 1.5 million Netflix user reviews to predict 5-star ratings using machine learning and deep learning models.
 The solution incorporates Dask, PyTorch (DDP & FSDP), multiprocessing, and CUDA profiling to achieve high performance.